juliasilge/supervised-ML-case-studies-course/chapters/chapter2.md

 ---
 title: 'Chapter 2: Stack Overflow Developer Survey'
 description:
   'Stack Overflow is the world''s largest online community for developers, and you have probably used it to find an answer to a programming question.
-The second chapter uses data from the annual Stack Overflow Developer Survey to practice predictive modeling and find which developers are more likely to work remotely.'
+The second chapter of this course uses data from the annual Stack Overflow Developer Survey to practice predictive modeling and find which developers are more likely to work remotely.'
 prev: /chapter1
 next: /chapter3
 type: chapter